nurzhanzhanuzak/eventsourcing/docs/topics/tutorial/part1.rst

 we called the ``Dog`` class, and when we called the ``add_trick()`` method.
 These two event objects can be collected from the aggregate object, and recorded, and used later to reconstruct the aggregate.
-We can collect newly constructed event objects from the aggregate object by calling the :func:`~eventsourcing.domain.Aggregate.collect_events` method, which is defined by the :class:`~eventsourcing.domain.Aggregate` class.
+We can collect newly constructed event objects from the aggregate object by calling the :func:`~eventsourcing.domain.BaseAggregate.collect_events` method, which is defined by the :class:`~eventsourcing.domain.Aggregate` class.

 .. code-block:: python